 Overall, the budget for supplies, books, and materials shows an increase of \$17,900.
 The majority of this increase is allocated to the Early Childhood Center (ECC), an integrated special education early childhood program, to support the addition of new classrooms.
 These integrated preschool programs foster inclusive educational environments, where children with special needs learn alongside their typically developing peers, promoting social, emotional, and academic growth for all students.
 The additional funds will be used to enhance classroom environments with necessary supports and materials.

 411 - Textbooks

 The adjustment reallocates the budget to the general category of supplies, books, and materials under district support and instructional supplies to more accurately reflect the type of purchases.
-MLL expenses have been shifted to the instructional category, and the majority of special education purchases are now captured under summary object code 401.
+MLL expenses have been shifted to the instructional category.